dhoer/choco-selenium/ReadMe.md

 Installs and configures selenium standalone, hub, or node server from https://github.com/SeleniumHQ/selenium/.

-The selenium-server-*.jar, *capabilites.json, *config.json, *.cmd, and
+The selenium-server-standalone.jar, *capabilites.json, *config.json,
-*.log files are located in <Get-ToolsLocation>/selenium directory.
+*.cmd, and *.log files are located in <Get-ToolsLocation>/selenium directory.

 A firewall rule is automatically created to allow traffic to server port.